Questions by Defendants:

 Q: Does the County reimburse me for wages lost when I am a witness?

 A: You will receive a witness fee and mileage for appearing as a witness if there is a trial.
 The amount of the witness fee/mileage is set by law, and there is no provision to compensate for loss of wages.
+Some employers may pay wages for jury duty if you are under a subpoena.

 Questions by the Public: